NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

    Well-trained surrogate (left) and poorly trained surrogate (right) models

 ..
 Note::
-     Since these validation measures are calculated from the cross-validation predictions, they can be **biased**, particularly when highly localized nonlinear range exists in actual response surface and those regions are not covered by the training samples.
+     Since these validation measures are calculated from the cross-validation predictions, they can be **biased**, particularly when a highly localized nonlinear range exists in the actual response surface, and those regions are not covered by the training samples.
 The introduction of adaptive design of experiments helps to suppress the bias by enabling the targeted selection of simulation points around potentially faulty regions.

 ..
 Warning::
      Note that GP-based surrogate models can be used to fit only smooth, continuous functions.
 When the surrogate model is poorly trained, a parametric study is highly recommended to check any possible discontinuity presented in the simulation model.